Download the app today.

 FamilySearch

-FamilySearch is a free genealogy service that focuses on helping users trace their family lineage, quite different from StoryWorth's storytelling approach.
+FamilySearch is a free genealogy service that focuses on helping users trace their family lineage, quite different from Storyworth's storytelling approach.
 This resource-rich platform provides access to a vast collection of historical records, resources, and services enabling users to learn about their family history.
 It allows users to create a family tree, search through historical documents, and access user-submitted genealogies.
 Unlike StoryWorth, which hinges on personal storytelling, FamilySearch offers a broader view of family history as it focuses on genealogical research and building links across generations.

 lifeArk